 The Goddess of Mercy is personally intervening?

 “Not me,” the Protectress announced, squashing her hopes.
-“The Invasion of Samara has freed my hand.
-But I’m only allowed to intervene for three days.”
+“The Invasion of Samara by an Eastling column yesterday has freed my hand.
+But I’m only allowed to intervene for four days.”

 Allowed by whom?
 Lydia couldn’t help but wonder.
 Who could command the obedience of a Worldwalker, especially one who took part in the invasion of Hell itself during the legendary Dragon-Demon War?